To This Day

-"To This Day" is a spoken word poem written by Shane Koyczan.
+"To This Day" is a 2011 spoken word poem written by Shane Koyczan.
 In the poem, Koyczan talks about bullying he and others received during their lives and its deep, long-term impact.

-Background
+Koyczan first came to international notice when he read his poetry at the 2010 Vancouver Olympics' Opening Ceremony.

+The poem was first released on Koyczan's 2012 album "Remembrance Year".

+Animated film

-The animated film for "To This Day" was released onto YouTube on February 19, 2013.
-The video received 1.4 million hits in the first two days and currently has over 25 million.
+An animated film for "To This Day" was released onto YouTube on February 19, 2013.
 It features the work of 12 animators, supported by 80 artists.
-Koyczan first came to international notice when he read his poetry at the 2010 Vancouver Olympics' Opening Ceremony.

-The poem describes Koyczan's experience of being abandoned by his parents, to be brought up by his grandmother Loretta Mozart and how he was bullied at school, given the name 'Pork Chop'.
-He commented: